TIBHannover/oersi-setup/doc/INTERNATIONALIZATION.md

 ### Synonyms for Multilingual Search

-**OERSI-internal**: we need to add the new language to the Synonyms-process (example-file and/or automatic-process)
+**OERSI-internal**: we need to add the new language to the Synonyms-process (example-file and/or automatic-process).
+For this: add the new language code to the ansible-variable `internationalization_tool_oersi_output_languages`.

 ## Multilingual Search